darwinia-network/darwinia-docs-deprecated/docs/sdk/guides/03-execute-remote-smart-contract-call.md

    > You can get the full chain id list from [constants](../constants).

-## Create the callee contract on Pangolin
+## Deploy the callee contract on the Pangolin Smart Chain

 In the `demo/contracts` folder, create a file `Callee.sol`.